SynergiTech/laravel-postal/README.md

 You can still send messages through Postal as a driver if you just leave `'mail'` in the `via()` method but the channel from this package is responsible for creating the link.

+**Please note** that Postals PHP client can throw exceptions if it fails to submit the message to the server (i.e. a permission problem occurred or an email address wasn't valid) so if you have a process which relies on sending an email, it would be advisable to send the notification before proceeding (i.e. saving the updated object to the database).

 ### Send all email to one address (i.e. for development)

 Our [similar package for FuelPHP](https://github.com/SynergiTech/fuelphp-postal) allows you to send all messages to a specific email address defined in your environment.
 Laravel already has a mechanism for this and you can use it by updating the `config/mail.php` file as follows: